What is Life Insurance?

 Let’s look at the products on offer

 Sometimes known as ‘pure’ life insurance because it pays out the death benefit to the policyholder’s family.
-Aegon Life offers six life term plans with various benefits, including the iTerm Plus plan that covers 36 critical illnesses.
+Aegon Life a simple & affordable term plan where you can secure your family in the unforeseen event of your absence.

 This is a unit-linked product combining insurance and investment, where you bear the investment risk.
 A part of the premium is used to provide insurance cover while the remaining is invested in various equity and debt schemes.
 Aegon Life’s ULIP category has two plans iMaximize and iInvest, which together, offer death and maturity benefits, tax benefits, partial withdrawal facility and investment flexibility.